 1 tsp. baking soda

-In a separate bowl (or a kitchen aid) mix the following:
+In a separate bowl (or a kitchen aid) mix butter, white and brown sugar.

 3 sticks of butter (12 oz.) (salted butter, if unsalted add a 1/8th tsp. salt to dry ingredients)